psx-spx/psx-spx.github.io/docs/cpuspecifications.md

   bltzal rs,dest     if rs<0   then pc=$+4+(..)*4, ra=$+8
   bgezal rs,dest     if rs>=0  then pc=$+4+(..)*4, ra=$+8
 ```

+jr/jalr can be used to jump to an unaligned address, in which case an address error (AdEL) exception will be raised on the next instruction fetch.

 #### JALR cautions
 Caution: The JALR source code syntax varies (IDT79R3041 specs say "jalr rs,rd",